Big Island Press Club Internship

 - Apply self-directed learning and critical thinking to internship responsibilities and assignments.

 The internship is project focused rather than requiring a specific work schedule or hours.
-The intern will work with the BIPC Advisor to develop a project or project that meets the requirements and responsibilities of the internship.
+The intern will work with the BIPC Advisor to develop a project or work on an existing project that meets the requirements and responsibilities of the internship.

 UH Hilo Directed Studies Option: